 - Using high quality texts to explore vocabulary choices and the effect they have

 Cross Curricular Literacy Opportunities

 Teachers will seek to take advantage of opportunities to make cross-curricular links.
-They will plan for pupils to practice and apply the skills, knowledge and understanding acquired through literacy lessons to other areas of the curriculum, with a particular focus in our school of writing through all subject areas where the same standard of writing is expected as seen in Literacy books
+They will plan for pupils to practice and apply the skills, knowledge and understanding acquired through literacy lessons to other areas of the curriculum, with a particular focus on writing through all subject areas where the same standard of writing is expected as seen in English books